Aarception/Mo-information-security-portfolio/README.md

     - Quadrant 1 counterbalances Quadrant 4.
        - ☘️☘️☘️

+There is your matrix and game theory.

+My methodology works.
 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.